Senate Republicans did not want another immigration fight. Now they might not have a choice.

+While Cornyn's comments appeared to respond to President Donald Trump's request for a congressional solution, other Republicans in the Senate sharply criticized the President and said he could address the separation of families now.

+"The administration's current family separation policy is an affront to the decency of the American people, and contrary to principles and values upon which our nation was founded," tweeted Sen. John McCain, an Arizona Republican who's been recovering from cancer treatment in his home state.
+"The administration has the power to rescind this policy.
+It should do so now."

-"The administration's decision to separate families is a new, discretionary choice," said Nebraska Sen. Ben Sasse, one of several high-profile Republicans to speak out in recent days.
+"The administration's decision to separate families is a new, discretionary choice," said Nebraska Sen. Ben Sasse, another one of several high-profile Republicans to speak out in recent days.
 "Anyone saying that their hands are tied or that the only conceivable way to fix the problem of catch-and-release is to rip families apart is flat wrong.
 There are other options available to them."

 Whether the blistering statements will manifest themselves into legislation remains to be seen.
 Such action would require GOP members to directly defy Trump, something the party has been hesitant to pursue in an election year.
 And the Senate has already had a bruising fight over immigration earlier this year that resulted in no legislation advancing, making a possible return to debating the subject all the more significant.